 In Charles Dicken’s A Tale of Two Cities, Madame Defarge spends her time knitting an endless scarf.
 But she puts Arya Stark’s kill list to shame.
 In her never-ending scarf, Defarge knits the names of aristocrats to be sent to the guillotine.
-But Defarge’s stylish kill list isn’t just found in fiction.
-In fact, the practice of knitting coded messages goes as far back as the American Revolutionary War and has continued through both World Wars.
+However, Defarge’s stylish kill list isn’t just found in fiction.
+In fact, the practice of knitting coded messages goes as far back as the American Revolution and has continued through both World Wars.

-In fact, this practice continued into World War I. A French woman named Madame Levengle was also known for using knitting as a way to distract from passing messages along.
-According to Kathryn Atwood in Women Heroes of World War I, Levengle would appear busy by knitting while secretly tapping out messages to her children in the room below.
+Furthermore, this practice continued into World War I. A French woman named Madame Levengle was also known for using knitting as a distraction.
+According to Kathryn Atwood in Women Heroes of World War I, Levengle would appear busy by knitting, while secretly tapping out messages to her children in the room below.
 All of this happened under the eyes of a German marshal quartering in their home.
 But once more, knitting provided the perfect cover.

-Now, you might think that people would start to be wary of those knitting women.
-But World War I actually encouraged women to take up knitting as part of the war effort.
-In the United States, knitting was seen as a patriotic activity, with “Knitting for Sammie!” (aka Uncle Sam) pushed forward by the American Red Cross.
-But the knitting took hold beyond just the United States.
+You might think that people would start to be wary of these knitting women.
+But World War I, actually encouraged everyday women to take up knitting as part of the war effort.
+In the United States, knitting was seen as a patriotic activity with “Knitting for Sammie!” (aka Uncle Sam) pushed forward by the American Red Cross.
+But the craft found a foothold hold beyond the United States.
 In England, the Women’s Institute also organized to knit clothes for evacuating children and troops despite their anti-war stance.
 Allied nations, such as Canada and Australia, also joined in.

-But eventually, espionage found itself in between knitting needles again.
-By World War II, Elizabeth Bently ran two spy rings, passing information to the Soviet Union about the United States through coded messages in the knitting.
+But eventually, espionage found itself between knitting needles again.
+By World War II, Elizabeth Bently ran two spy rings, passing information to the Soviet Union about the United States through coded messages in their knitting.
 Another woman, Phyllis Latour Doyle was a British spy who would parachute into German territory.
 Posing as a French girl, she would chat with soldiers, and then knit messages via Morse code.
 She was so good at her work that Doyle delivered 135 messages to the British before the end of the war.
-The Belgian resistance also recruited women whose windows overlooked railways and knitted based on the number of German trains leaving railway yards.
+The Belgian resistance also recruited women whose windows overlooked railways and knitted knots into their work based on the number of German trains leaving railway yards.
 Eventually, some of those governments had started to catch on.
 By World War II, both the UK and the US Office of Censorship, an emergency wartime agency, actually banned people from mailing knitting patterns because of concerns around espionage.

 Get The Tempest in your inbox.
 Read more exclusives like this in our weekly newsletter!